 Prerequisite(s): Instructor's consent.
-Fulfils labscience requirement for non-majors.

 GENV 220 Geology of the Vancouver Region (3 sem. hrs.)
 An overview of the fundamental earth science processes responsible for the creation, transformation, and ongoing physical development of the Pacific Northwest.
 These processes are studied in the context of the building of the North American continent through tectonic forces and surface dynamics.
-Topics include: geologic time, tectonics, vulcanology, seismology, stratigraphy, glaciation, erosion, paleontology, paleoclimatology, and environmental issues.
+Topics include: geologic time, tectonics, volcanology, seismology, stratigraphy, glaciation, erosion, paleontology, paleoclimatology, and environmental issues.
 Field trips and field studies are included.
-NB: Fulfils academic core natural science requirements.
 Cross-listed: GEOL 220.

 Prerequisite(s): None.
 (0-0; 3-0) GENV 230 Geography of Canada (3 sem. hrs.)
 This course describes and explores Canada's physical and human geography focusing on the regional distribution of natural features and resources, population and settlements, economic activities and development, and cultural change.
-It emphasizes the diversity and interrelationships between the physical and human landscapes which have evolved over time, creating the identifiable regions and sub-regions within the country.
-NB: Fulfils academic core society and culture requirement.
+It emphasizes the diversity and interrelationships between the physical and human landscapes which have evolved over time, creating the identifiable regions and subregions within the country.
 Prerequisite(s): None.
+(3-0; 3-0) GENV 231 Environmental Philosophy (3 sem. hrs.)
+An overview of the various perspectives put forward in the West on the proper human relationship to the environment.
+We will investigate the metaphysics behind the fact/value dichotomy, the currently influential views on the human nature relationship, various environmental ethical frameworks, the distinctive characteristics of moral reasoning and argumentation as they bear on the human nature relationship, and the religious, economic, socio cultural, and ideological factors contributory to the rise of the ecological crisis.
+We conclude by critically interrogating the conceptual substructures of some popular contemporary environmental frameworks.
+Cross-listed: PHIL 231 Prerequisite(s): None.

-(3-0; 3-0) GENV 262 Marine Biology (3 sem. hrs.)
+GENV 262 Marine Biology (3 sem. hrs.)

 A study of the life history and distribution of marine organisms in several major habitat types, including soft sediment and rocky substrate communities.
 Emphasis is on field and laboratory work in a survey of common local marine plants and animals and their relationships.
 Includes field work in the Lower Mainland, Gulf Islands, and/or Vancouver Island.

 NB: Summer sessions only.
 Not offered every year.
 See department chair.

-Cross-listed: BIOL 262 Prerequisite(s): Instructor's consent.
-Fulfils labscience requirement for non-majors.
+Cross-listed: BIOL 262

+Prerequisite(s): Instructor's consent.